Retirement Planning5 min read

 Start Planning Free

 This article is for educational purposes only and does not constitute financial, tax, medical, or legal advice.
-Figures are drawn from the Canadian Institute for Health Information (CIHI) Health Expenditure Data in Brief (November 2024), Statistics Canada's Survey of Household Spending (2023), and provincial government sources cited inline.
+Figures are drawn from the Canadian Institute for Health Information (CIHI) Health Expenditure Data in Brief (November 2024), Statistics Canada's Survey of Household Spending (2023), the Cost of Ageing Calculator by the National Institute on Ageing at Toronto Metropolitan University, and provincial government sources cited inline.
 Out-of-pocket cost ranges are estimates derived from these sources and may not reflect your situation.
 Provincial drug program details, premiums, and long-term care rates change regularly — check the relevant provincial site for current figures before making decisions.
 RetireZest is not a registered financial advisor, dealer, tax professional, or healthcare provider.
 Always consult licensed professionals before making financial or care-related decisions.